-Zachary Taylor – President Taylor came to Middletown during an important time of division and rebirth in our nation’s history.
+Zachary Taylor – President Taylor came to Middletown in 1849 during an important time of division and rebirth in our nation’s history.
 He arrived to deliver a message that the country needed to stay undivided while southern states threatened to secede from the union.

 William McKinley – President McKinley visited Middletown to inspect Camp George G. Meade, which was a war camp established here on August 24th, 1898, during the Spanish-American War.
 McKinley visited the establishment on August 27th, 1898, just four days after its creation.
 The camp he came to visit lost its purpose after the war ended and was abandoned.
 The Middletown Area High School now stands where the camp once was; there is a memorial sign posted in front of the high school to honor the once active camp.
 After he was assassinated in September of 1901, McKinley’s funeral train stopped in Middletown.

 John F. Kennedy– President Kennedy came through the international airport two different times, both occasions were to deliver speeches in Harrisburg.
 The first time was in September of 1960 where he came through HIA to go to Harrisburg’s Market Square to campaign for his presidency.
 The second visit was in September of 1962 to speak for the Pennsylvania Democratic election campaign with the candidates.